mauri870/blog/content/posts/plan9-br-abnt2-kbmap.md

 <script src="https://gist.github.com/mauri870/8ef952b83c44479262460e0330bfa1f1.js"></script>

+Also put `cat /sys/lib/kbmap/br-abnt2 > /dev/kbmap` into your `$home/lib/profile` under the `case 'terminal'` to apply the keyboard map at startup.

 > NOTE: Unfortunatelly I could't figure out how to make the acentuation work, hence the 0 value in line 1, 4, 9 and 12.

 If you have any thoughts in how to improve the configuration, let me know.